yoshuawuyts/fax/README.md

 Middleware stack for the client leveraging ES6 generators.
 Based off the brilliant work done in [Koa](http://koajs.com).

+In order to run `fax` in today's browsers you need to provide a [setimmediate][setimmediate] shim and preprocess es6 generators to es5 compatible code.
+Using [koaify][koaify] is recommended for this.
 ```
 ╔═════╗        ╔════════════╗       ╔════════╗       ╔═════════════════╗
 ║ API ║<──────>║ Middleware ║──────>║ Stores ║──────>║ View Components ║